What competition do you face on the European outbound tourism market?

-- Make sure that European tour operators are able to find you.
-Invest in a professional, high-quality and well-maintained website, as well as in online promotion such as Search Engine Optimisation.
-List your company in tourism directories and make sure that your countries’ embassies know you.
-Attend relevant tourism trade fairs in your European target market(s).
+- Make sure European tour operators are able to find you.
+Invest in a professional, high quality and well maintained website, as well as online promotion like Search Engine Optimisation.
+List your company in tourism directories and make sure your countries’ embassies know you.
+Attend relevant tourism trade events in your European target market(s).

 - Focus on joint product development with European tour operators.
 This intensifies your business relationship and makes it less attractive to switch suppliers.

-- Partner up with local inbound tour operators who are already successful on the European market.
-They have built a network and reputation, and are familiar with European buyer requirements.
+- Partner with local inbound tour operators who are already successful on the European market.
+They have built a network and reputation and are familiar with European buyer requirements.

 Specialisation and direct sales increase supplier power